 We have helped a wide variety of clients obtain litigation funding: our clients include individuals, professionals, SME’s and large corporates based both in the UK and abroad.

 Shareholder Disputes – Acting for a director/minority shareholder to bring a claim for unfair prejudice as a result of being wrongfully excluded from management.
 We and counsel acted on a partial CFA funded by litigation funding and we obtained a favourable settlement within five months.

-Insolvency – Acting for a trustee in bankruptcy where there were no monies in the bankruptcy estate but investigations revealed a 'six figure' claim against two family members.
-Negotiations failed to secure repayment, so we agreed a no-win no-fee CFA with our client, as did counsel.
+Insolvency Claims – Acting for a trustee in bankruptcy where there were no monies in the bankruptcy estate but investigations revealed a 'six figure' claim against two family members.
+We and counsel acted on a no-win no-fee CFA.
 ATE adverse costs insurance was also purchased.
-Litigation commenced: after eighteen months and a two day trial, we got judgment for our client.
-When we threatened to enforce the judgment, the defendants paid the debt in full.
+After trial and threatened enforcement, the defendants paid the debt in full.